- Northeastern: 08/21/2019

 To apply to the Knight-Hennessy Scholarship, you will need to submit the following documents by the internal deadline.
 All items should be uploaded to NORTHEASTERN’S INTERNAL FELLOWSHIP APPLICATION PORTAL.

 - A complete application form.
 The application becomes available when you register on the Knight-Hennessy site.
 DO NOT submit your application through the Knight-Hennessy site electronically for the internal deadline.
-Once your application is complete, but before it has been submitted electronically, please take a moment to transfer your answer to our NU Knight-Hennessy Word Document Mock Application — this improves legibility.
+Once your application is complete, but before it has been submitted electronically, please take a moment to pull down a PDF of your application for sharing on the NU site.

 - Two personal essays, not to exceed 1,750 words combined.
 The essays should answer the following questions: 1) Connect the dots.
 Tell us how the influences in your life have shaped you.
 2) How will you pursue your life’s calling?
 How will your Stanford education and your Knight-Hennessy Scholars experience support this?